Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.14.0
+# Announcing C-Blosc2 2.14.1
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-This is a minor release for adding an accelerated path in `b2nd_append()`.
-Also, many fixes and improvements have been added.
+This is a maintenance release.
+When loading plugins, first try with `python` and then `python3`.
+This is because many linux distros do not have `python` as a symlink to `python3` anymore.

 For more info, please see the release notes in: